About Me

 My interests vary on a weekly basis (as my friend says I like to jump at anything shiny and organise my whole life around it), but it normally derives from:

-- Programming languages I like: Rust, Zig, Haskell, Perl, (fake statically typed) Python.
-I mean I have also been doing a lot of TypeScript recently.
+- Programming languages I like: Rust, Zig, Haskell, Perl, (fake statically typed) Python, TypeScript.
+A bonus one as of writing is Nim.

 - Linux, just Linux.